mwilkens/dq4psxtrans/README.md

 0x0110 | 54 55 55 D1 AA EA 4F 7D | DF 5C 55 CD 7D DF 5C 55 |
 0x0120 | CD F0 FD 53 55 55 45 FF | FF 3F 00 00
 ```

+## DQ Scripting Language

+There is a sort of scripting language found in sub-blocks with type 39.
+A lot of these are compressed with DQ's variant of LZS.
+Once decompressed the blocks have "commands" seperated typically by `0xB401`.

+These blocks contain commands that start with `0x00C021A0` and are followed by two 2-byte arguments, a bit offset in the huffman code and the scene ID they're associated with.

+Unfortunately these seem out of order and they don't always follow this pattern so more investigation is necessary.

 ## Credits